-This supermodel and actress is sympathetic to those who may have trouble spelling and pronouncing her Polish name—which is why she broke it down for readers during an interview with Rolling Stone.
+This supermodel, actor, and writer is sympathetic to those who may have trouble spelling and pronouncing her Polish name—which is why she broke it down for readers during an interview with Rolling Stone.
 "The 'j' is silent.
 That's the trick.
 Occasionally people get it right on the first try, just through random luck," she explained.
 "People have told me to change it over the years, but my dad is always saying, 'Never change your name!'"

-Qulyndreia and Venjie Wallis, Sr. Wallis got the first syllable of their daughter's—actress Quvenzhané Wallis, of Beasts of the Southern Wild—first name out of a combination of the first syllables of their names.
+Qulyndreia and Venjie Wallis, Sr. Wallis got the first syllable of their daughter's—actor Quvenzhané Wallis, of Beasts of the Southern Wild—first name out of a combination of the first syllables of their names.
 The rest is an altered version of the Swahili word "jini," meaning "sprite" or "fairy."
 The star filmed a helpful instructional video that explains how to pronounce it ("Kwah-van-ja-nay").
 And if you can't get that last name right, you're on your own!

-Law & Order: Special Victims Unit star Mariska Hargitay was given this unique name by her legendary parents, Jayne Mansfield and Mickey Hargitay, a Hungarian-born former Mr. Universe.
-The actress's first name and middle name—Mariska Magdolna—pay tribute to Mary Magdalene, according to a 1964 Cumberland News article on her birth.
+Law & Order: Special Victims Unit star Mariska Hargitay was given this unique name by her legendary parents, actor Jayne Mansfield and Mickey Hargitay, a Hungarian-born former Mr. Universe.
+The TV icon's first name and middle name—Mariska Magdolna—pay tribute to Mary Magdalene, according to a 1964 Cumberland News article on her birth.

 It's not hard to pronounce this Canadian-American star's last name ("Ack-roid").
 And all you need to do to spell the Ghostbusters actor's name correctly is remember that the first "y" is totally silent.

 Courteney Cox, an Alabama native, was named after her mother.
 And that first "e" is what's deceiving about her name.

 In keeping with tradition, Cox's daughter, Coco, is named after her, as Cox's ex-husband, David Arquette, once explained on Lopez Tonight.
 It's the first syllables of her first and last names combined.
 And lucky for Coco, there's no extra vowel to confuse people.